Geothermal energy – an untapped renewable energy source with great potential

 12% of Denmark’s current electricity consumption is covered by hydroelectric power.

 2% of Denmark’s current electricity consumption is covered by photovoltaics.
-Solar power is also used for heating, and approximately 1% of Denmark’s district heating comes from solar power.
+Solar power can also be used for heating.

 Out planet's core is almost as hot as the sun’s surface.
 With a temperature of around 5,400 degrees Celsius.
 The heat emitted from the core, radiates towards the surface and is stored in rocks and subterranean water.
 This warm water is a massive yet unexploited resource that can be used to heat up our homes.